sanskaarz/LearnJS/ReamMe3.md

   3. console.log(name.concat(name2 , "is hot"));
                   **OR**
   3. console.log(name + name2 + " is a cool guy");
 7. name.trim()                   //  removes whitespace from both sides of a string
 8. name.trimStart()              //  removes whitespace from Start of a string
 9. name.trimEnd()                //  removes whitespace from End of a string
+10. name.includes("string")                //  check weather the string contain any specific value
+11. name.startsWith("")